Nettle Hair Rinse

 Growing up, we avoided Nettle.
 I lived in the woods with a creek running through our backyard.
 Stinging Nettle grew abundant through the verdant woods.
 7 hour itch, we notoriously called it.

 As an adult, I think back to the weeds I avoided.
 Broad leaf plantain, nettle, dandelion.
 These weeds are medicinal herbs!
 I suppose ignorance is not always bliss ;)

 Recently, I have been drinking a nettle tonic to build my stamina.
 I throw it into soups and tea blends.
-It is a great herb to have on hand around menstruation, as it decreases heavy period flows which can be very uncomfortable.
-It can also reduce severity of cramps.
 Rich in anti-inflammatory flavonoids, vitamins D C + A, iron, calcium, phosphorus + magnesium (some of you may take magnesium for cramps, why not try nettle!), Nettle is a favorite herb in my house!

-I currently have a Nettle Oxy Mel steeping for times when I do not have Nettle tonic made for the drinking.
+I currently have a Nettle Oxymel on hand as well to take when I need nourishment.
 Water & Vinegar are the best ways to extract the mineral rich properties from Nettle.

 While I thoroughly enjoy my nettle tonic, with it's light mineral green flavor, I am seriously loving it as a hair rinse.
 My hair feels hydrated and strong!
 Here is a recipe guideline for a Nettle hair rinse.
 I never measure when I do things like this, it's all based on intuition.
 But I spent the time to find proportions for those who prefer measurements.